-After migration, some activities must be performed to ensure reconciliation between ECC and SAP S/4HANA.
+After the migration, some activities must be performed to ensure reconciliation between ECC and SAP S/4HANA.
 Again, it is not recommended to start using the system until everything is reconciled.

-4. Do not neglect your third-party systems.
+4. Neglect your third-party systems

 It is critical to check that your non-SAP and SAP add-on applications are certified for SAP S/4HANA.
 If not, this could cause roadblocks during migration.
 It is indeed not a given!
 Many third-party applications are still not fully SAP S/4HANA compliant.

-5. Consider that vendors and customers will be migrated automatically.
+5. Consider that vendors and customers will be migrated automatically

 6. Keep your good old ABAP code

 Custom code is analyzed during the standard conversion process.
 With a bit of work, you can be sure your programs will run properly.
-However, since many tables are now obsolete, it is worth taking advantage of the SAP HANA database and improve the performance of your custom programs.
+However, since many tables are now obsolete, it is worth taking advantage of the SAP HANA database and improving the performance of your custom programs.

 7. Use the old transactions and ban SAP Fiori apps